 Proposers and bidders must take necessary and reasonable steps to ensure that DBEs have a fair opportunity to participate in the proposed contract and/or subcontracts.
 If a proposer or bidder qualifies as a certified DBE or is joint venturing with a certified DBE, a copy of the DBE certification(s) and a description of the dollar value of the proposed work that it intends to perform with its own forces, together with a statement of the percentage interest in the contract held by a joint venturer DBE must be submitted with its proposal or bid.
 If a proposer or bidder intends to utilize DBE subcontractors, it must identify the subcontractors in its proposal or bid and set forth the percentage value of the work to be performed by the subcontractors utilizing the "Designation of Subcontractors" and "Designation of DBE Subcontractors" forms that are included with each invitation for bids or request for proposals, as appropriate.
 In the event that Foothill Transit has established a DBE goal for a contract, each proposer or bidder must, prior to contract award, document that it has obtained sufficient DBE participation to meet the contract's goal or document that it has made adequate good faith efforts to meet the goal, even though it did not succeed in obtaining enough DBE participation to do so.
-In instances in which DBE subcontractors are utilized to meet a contract goal, a successful proposer will be required to submit documentation with its initial proposal as a matter of responsibility and a bidder will be required to submit documentation with its sealed bid as a matter of responsiveness.
-In addition to the information on the "Designation of DBE Subcontractors" form, this documentation must include (1) written documentation of the proposer's or bidder's commitment to use identified DBEs; and (2) written confirmation from the DBE that it is participating in the contract.
+In instances in which DBE subcontractors are utilized to meet a contract goal, a successful proposer will be required to submit documentation with its initial proposal as a matter of responsibility and a bidder will be required to submit documentation of DBE Subcontractors" form, this documentation must include (1) written documentation of the proposer's or bidder's commitment to use identified DBEs; and (2) written confirmation from the DBE that it is participating in the contract.